 2021 AFS Candidates

-This year, AFS members will vote for three seats on the Executive Board and one seat on the Nominating Committee, all for a three-year, 2022–2024 term.
-Those elected will take office on January 1, 2022.
+In 2021, AFS members voted for three seats on the Executive Board and one seat on the Nominating Committee, all for a three-year, 2022–2024 term.
+Those elected took office on January 1, 2022.

 Candidates’ Forum